codeninja55/cs231n.github.io/mod1-2-linear-classify.md

   </div>
 </div>

 Additionally, note that the horse template seems to contain a two-headed horse, which is due to both left and right facing horses in the dataset.
 The linear classifier *merges* these two modes of horses in the data into a single template.
-Similarly, the car classifier seems to have merged several modes into a single template which has to identify cars from all sides, and of all colors.
+Similarly, the car classifier seems to have merged several modes into a single template which has to identify cars from all sides, and of all colours.
 In particular, this template ended up being red, which hints that there are more red cars in the CIFAR-10 dataset than of any other color.
-The linear classifier is too weak to properly account for different-colored cars, but as we will see later neural networks will allow us to perform this task.
+The linear classifier is too weak to properly account for different-coloured cars, but as we will see later neural networks will allow us to perform this task.
 Looking ahead a bit, a neural network will be able to develop intermediate neurons in its hidden layers that could detect specific car types (e.g. green car facing left, blue car facing front, etc.), and neurons on the next layer could combine these into a more accurate car score through a weighted sum of the individual car detectors.

 **Bias trick.** Before moving on we want to mention a common simplifying trick to representing the two parameters $W,b$ as one.
 Recall that we defined the score function as: